sentclose/sentc-docs/docs/guide/e2ee/file.md

 To also sign a file, set the 'sign' parameter to 'true' in the function.
 This will use the user's sign key.
 Note that this is not necessary when handling files only within your application and not from any other apps.

-When downloading and verifying the file, you will also need to store the user ID to fetch the right verify key
+When downloading and verifying the file, you will also need to store the user ID to fetch the right verify-key

 :::: tabs#p